Capacitor: AC circuits

-where j is the imaginary unit and ω is the angular frequency of the sinusoidal signal.
-The −j phase indicates that the AC voltage V = ZI lags the AC current by 90°: the positive current phase corresponds to increasing voltage as the capacitor charges; zero current corresponds to instantaneous constant voltage, etc.
+where $j = \sqrt{-1}$ is the imaginary unit and $\omega$ is the angular frequency of the sinusoidal signal.
+The $-j$ phase indicates that the AC voltage $V = ZI$ lags the AC current by 90°: the positive current phase corresponds to increasing voltage as the capacitor charges; zero current corresponds to instantaneous constant voltage.

 Impedance decreases with increasing capacitance and increasing frequency.
 This implies that a higher-frequency signal or a larger capacitor results in a lower voltage amplitude per current amplitude – an AC "short circuit" or AC coupling.
 Conversely, for very low frequencies, the reactance is high, so that a capacitor is nearly an open circuit in AC analysis – those frequencies have been "filtered out".

 Capacitors are different from resistors and inductors in that the impedance is inversely proportional to the defining characteristic; i.e., capacitance.

 A capacitor connected to an alternating voltage source has a displacement current to flowing through it.
-In the case that the voltage source is V_{0}cos(ωt), the displacement current can be expressed as:
+In the case that the voltage source is $V_0 \cos(\omega t)$, the displacement current can be expressed as: